blrchen/azure-speed-test/README.md

     * Upload a 100MB dummy file for download speed test (File can be downloaded from https://www.azurespeed.com/Azure/Download)
 2. Open **AzureSpeed.sln** in **Visual Studio 2019**
 3. You are all set now, enjoy coding!

+## If you are only interested with UI development work
+See README [here](src/frontend/README.md), change environment.ts line 8, replace apiEndpoint from http://localhost:5000 to www.azurespeedc.com to avoid use local api service.

 ## Add a new region
 1. Run CreateRegionsJson.ps1 to refresh regions.json used for frontend